When it comes to a good Christmas dinner, London has more than its fair share of offerings. Discover the best with this festive guide.

 Richmond

-They’ve got festive lunches and Sunday roasts from the 1st – 24th of December plus a big spread of dinners for the days around Christmas, with vegan and vegetarian options to boot (seems they don’t just decorate with plants)
+They’ve got festive lunches and seasonal takes on the traditional Sunday roasts running throughout December, plus a big spread of dinners for the days around Christmas, with vegan and vegetarian options to boot (nope, these folks don’t just decorate with plants)

 We wonder if they’ll need to put up a Christmas tree…